|2015 SHAV Conference

-You are invited to join your colleagues in Virginia’s Colonial Capital at the Doubletree by Hilton for our Annual Conference, Ideas.
-Imagination.
-Innovation.
-Bringing it all Together!
-For the fourth and final year, Valerie St. John, Vice President for Continuing Education, has worked tirelessly creating a diverse and remarkable agenda.
-Marty Lenhardt, VP for Audiology has continued to work with Valerie and our Audiology membership to provide an Audiology track that will meet the needs of AUD’s and SLP’s alike.
-Valerie, Marty and all our committee members deserve a pat on the back for their dedication to providing our members with another exciting Conference.
+You are invited to join your colleagues in Virginia’s Capital at the Doubletree by Hilton Richmond Midlothian for our Annual Conference, Turning Science Into Practice.
+Vice President for Continuing Education Amber Handon, worked diligently on creating a diverse and extraordinary agenda.
+Vice President for Audiology Marty Lenhardt worked with Amber and our audiology membership to provide an audiology track that will meet the needs of audiologists and speech-language pathologists alike.

-We are looking forward to new and exciting additions to this year’s conference which includes: Graduate student job fair, alumnae night and possibly a guest speaker from the BASLP at our annual business meeting on Saturday morning.
 Please plan to join us for the Communication Disorders Foundation (CDF) silent and live auctions.
-We have planned our alumnae night to coincide with the auction, don your collegiate gear and come out for an excellent social gathering.
+We have planned our Alumni Night to coincide with the auction.
+Don your collegiate gear and come out for an excellent social gathering.
 Verbalina is bound to make a debut in her newly designed attire.

 Bring your ideas and imagination, together with old friends and colleagues you will leave with innovative ideas to put into practice!

 Please encourage your colleagues and university students to attend this annual event and to join SHAV.

 Wendy Pulliam, MS, CCC-SLP